CyberSocYork/OverTheWire_Write-ups/Bandit/Bandit_Level_13.md

 > `ssh bandit14@localhost`

 When we run this we are asked for a password, which we do not have.
 To specify a key to use we use the flag `-i`.
-> `ssh -i sshkey.private bandit14@localhost`
+> `ssh -i sshkey.private bandit14@localhost -p 2220`

 This command works, and we are now logged in as bandit14.
-Opening `/etc/bandit_pass/bandit14` reveals the password: `4wcYUJFw0k0XLShlDzztnTBHiqxU3b3e`
+Opening `/etc/bandit_pass/bandit14` reveals the password: `fGrHPx402xGC7U7rXKDaxiWFTOiF0ENq`